mavericzz/german-horse-racing/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Ensure you have the required R packages installed (see the notebook for details).
+2. Ensure you have the required R and python packages installed (see the scripts and notebooks for details).
-3. Open and run the `Predicting German Horse Race Outcomes using a Benter-Inspired Model.Rmd` notebook to reproduce the analysis and explore the results.
+3. Open and run the [`Predicting German Horse Race Outcomes using a Benter-Inspired Model`](notebooks/analysis_benter_methods.md) notebook to reproduce the analysis and explore the results.